djuptank/djuptank/README.md

 - 👋 Hi, I’m @djuptank
-- 👀 I’m interested in radio propagation and antennas
+- 👀 I’m interested in radio propagation and antennas.
+My call sign is SA0PEJ
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on simulating and developing antennas
+- 💞️ I’m looking to collaborate on simulating and developing loop antennas
 - 📫 How to reach me janne.frank@me.com

 <!---